Theory of fundamental causes: Power and prestige

 In the context of health care and access, power is the ability to exert one's influence to effect change on the behalf of oneself or others.
 Prestige is the "reputation or influence arising from success, achievement, rank, or other favorable attributes."
 Power and prestige are factors in determining a person's place in the social hierarchy, and they manifest themselves in multiple ways.
 One is power and prestige in the workplace.
 Those with power in their jobs are able to take days off of work for leisure or to access medical care.
 According to the Whitehall Studies, a gradient was observed across all levels of employment, with those wielding the greatest amount of power in their jobs having the lowest mortality levels.

 Another example of the use of power and prestige is the ability to exert political power.
 Specifically, "electoral engagement is positively correlated with income at the individual level."
 This demonstrates that those who are of lower socio-economic status are at a disadvantage in terms of the political clout that they possess.
 Because lower-income individuals are less likely to vote for representatives and for other ballot measures, the policies and laws put into place may not serve their interests.

 Beneficial social connections

 Social connections can be conceptualized in two ways: one, connections between unrelated social worlds, and, two, social relations within relatively closed worlds.
 Those of lower SES may lack the first type more than the second, which places them at a more significant disadvantage in terms of their health status.
 Someone from a higher-SES group may have friends or colleagues who are health care providers, attorneys, or politicians.
 Through these social connections, broader networks can be accessed that may provide health benefits.

 Conversely, some lower-SES individuals, specifically Latinos, benefit from strong community relationships.
-This has been referred to as the Barrio Effect, which states that Mexican-Americans living in areas with high densities of Mexicans experience "sociocultural advantages" that "outweigh the disadvantages conferred by the high poverty of those neighborhoods."
+This has been referred to as the Barrio advantage, which states that Mexican-Americans living in areas with high densities of Mexicans experience "sociocultural advantages" that "outweigh the disadvantages conferred by the high poverty of those neighborhoods."